Accelerated Graduate Enrollment (AGRADE)

 - Classical & Modern Languages, Literatures and Cultures

 - Criminology and Criminal Justice

 - Urban Studies and Planning

-AGRADE students will receive their bachelor's degree at the normal time after they have completed all undergraduate requirements and have applied for graduation.
-Students should work with the undergraduate advisor in their major department to ensure completion of the undergraduate degree.
+AGRADE students will receive their bachelor's at the normal time after they have completed all undergraduate requirements and have applied for graduation.
+Students should work with their major's undergraduate advisor to ensure completion of their undergraduate degree.

 - Transfer of courses